stitchdata/docs/_saas-integrations/marketo/marketo-latest.md

       5. In the **Identity Base URL** field, paste your **Marketo REST API Identity URL**.
       6. In the **Client ID** field, paste your **Marketo API Client ID**.
       7. In the **OAuth Client Secret** field, paste your **Marketo API Client Secret**.
+      8. In the **Max Daily API Calls** field, either keep the default 40,000 value or use a larger number based on your **Marketo API Quota**
   - title: "historical sync"
   - title: "replication frequency"
+  - title: "track data"

 replication-sections:
-  - title: "Stitch & Marketo Daily API Call Limits"
+  - title: "Stitch & Marketo Daily REST API Call Limits"
     anchor: "marketo-daily-api-call-limits"
     content: |
-      By default, all Marketo accounts have a maximum number of 10,000 daily account calls.
-Stitch's Marketo integration is designed to use up to 8,000 of these calls per day to allow other applications API access to your Marketo account.
+      By default, all Marketo accounts have a maximum number of 50,000 daily account calls.
+Stitch's Marketo integration is designed to use up to 40,000 of these calls per day to allow other applications API access to your Marketo account.

+       This can be increased or decreased using the integration's **Max Daily API Calls** field.

-      When the 10,000 account call limit has been reached, Stitch will be unable to replicate any Marketo data until more API quota is available.
-If you find that the 10,000 call limit isn't enough, **contact Marketo support** to inquire about raising the limit.
+       When the **Max Daily API Calls** limit has been reached, Stitch will be unable to replicate any Marketo data until more API quota is available.
+If you find that the 50,000 total call limit isn't enough, contact Marketo support to inquire about raising your limit.

+  - title: "Activities and Leads Replication"
+    anchor: "activities-leads-replication"
+    content: |

+      To efficiently replicate activity and lead data, Stitch's Marketo integration uses the Bulk API to extract data.
+While this approach is more efficient than the REST API, it may also impact your overall row count and frequency with which data is replicated.

+      #### Leads Replication and Marketo Corona {#corona-replication}

+      To incrementally replicate `leads` data, Marketo requires the authorizing account to have a feature called Corona.
+Corona allows Stitch to use an `updatedAt` query parameter to extract only new and updated data from the `leads` endpoint.

+      If your account doesn't have Corona enabled, the `leads` table will use Full Table Replication.

+      Additionally, the following message will surface in the extraction logs:

+      ```
+      Your account does not have Corona support enabled.
+Without Corona, each sync of the Leads table requires a full export which can lead to lower data freshness.
+Please contact Marketo to request Corona support be added to your account.
+      ```

+      #### Bulk API Limits

+      Part of the extraction process using the Bulk API involves writing and downloading a file of the extracted data.
+Stitch then pushes the data from this file into your destination.

+      Marketo currently [limits the amount of data pulled on a daily basis to 500MB](http://developers.marketo.com/rest-api/bulk-extract/#limits).
+Exceeding the limit will pause replication until midnight CT, when it will be possible to resume.

+      **Note**: This applies to the `activity_[activity_types]` and `leads` tables and is a separate quota from the REST API call limits mentioned previously.

 # -------------------------- #